oortcloud/unofficial-meteor-faq/README.md

 Avoid the tempation to use `allow` for this, there's no guarantee it will run (only one `allow` needs to be successful for the `insert` to go ahead).

+Alternatively, Mathieu Bouchard (@matb33) has some more complex code to achieve this in a more integrated way [here](https://gist.github.com/matb33/5258260).
+Ideally in the future core will support something like this.

 ### How do I know when my subscription is "ready" and not still loading?

 Obviously data could keep changing indefinitely, but for the first set of data, you can use meteor’s `onComplete` callback: